Skip to content

 • API access

-• Custom role export (ARM / Terraform)
+• Custom role export (ARM / Bicep / Terraform)

 • Full reports (PDF, CSV)